UX Audit & Insights

 MOBILE VERSION (MENU)

-COVID-19 dashboard is a sample design project focused on the user-interface redesign for the available dashboards in Ontario, Canada.
-It's iterative work, as the topic is still incipient, and is being constantly updated.
+The COVID-19 dashboard is an sample design project done for the available dashboards in Ontario, Canada.
+The topic is still incipient and is being constantly updated, thus, it is an iterative work.

 NEXT